Mallonbacka/custom-component-digitransit/README.md

 ## Pre-release warning

 The basic functionality works, but this isn't yet ready for wider use, so use this at your own risk.
-One key limitation at present is that some HSL-specific arguments are hard-coded, whereas the API supports all Digitransit-supported areas of Finland.

 Another limitation is that stations are not currently supported, only stops.
 This means you can't monitor all departures from a station